Maksimka101/isolate-bloc/packages/isolate_bloc/README.md

 ```

 ## Registering a Bloc or Cubit
 To be able to create Bloc you need to register it.
-You can do with `register` function.
+You can do with the `register` function.

 ```dart
 void main() async {